-In the context of the presented research, related work focuses on MPI performance tools that extract and analyze MPI traces and simulation tools that execute applications or trace replays in a simulated HPC system.
+In the context of the presented work, related work focuses on MPI performance tools that extract and analyze MPI traces and simulation tools that execute applications or corresponding traces in a simulated HPC system.

 Our benchmark generator framework, ScalaBenchGen II, utilizes traces produced by ScalaTrace II that are constant in size irrespective of number of MPI ranks.
-In contrast to our approach, the size of the traces produced by traditional tracing tools, such as PARAVER [11] and Vampir [8], increases linearly with number of MPI ranks.
+In contrast to our approach, the size of the traces produced by traditional tracing tools, such as PARAVER [18] and Vampir [13], increases linearly with number of MPI ranks.

-Xu et al. [16], [17] proposed a framework to construct performance skeletons to evaluate the performance of corresponding application on a future HPC system.
+Xu et al. [28, 29] proposed a framework to construct performance skeletons to evaluate the performance of corresponding application on a future HPC system.
 But MPI events that are not part of a globally dominant communication pattern are not included in performance skeletons.
 Hence, communication behavior of these skeletons may differ from the original application, unlike benchmarks produced by ScalaBenchGen II.